Scutellonema bradys

 Scutellonema bradys, also known as yam nematode, is a migratory endoparasitic nematode causing major damage to yam (Dioscorea spp.) crop in many African tropical regions, as well in parts of South and Central America and Asia.
 They can cause reduction of 20-30% in tuber weight at harvest.

 This nematode is able to multiply in dry conditions causing complete rotting tubers, called dry rot, which decreases the commercial value of the tubers.
 Dry rot of yam occurs in the outer 1–2 cm of tubers.
 Symptoms of dry rot of yam include necrotic lesions beneath the skin, followed by yellow lesions below the outer skin of the tuber.
 External cracks appear in the skin of the tuber.

 The infections created by the nematode can serve as external opening facilitating fungi and bacteria colonization, causing wet rot.
 S. bradys feeds and reproduce in yams stored after harvest.
 Infested yam tubers are greatly damaged as a result of the continued reproduction of nematode.

 Morphological description

 S. bradys belongs to the family Hoplolaimidae and is described as vermiform nematode when mature, measuring about 1 mm in length with a well-developed stylet.
-The body of the female has a length of 987.1 ± 16.2 µm.
-The stylet is rounded basal knobs with the anterior portion of the spear tapering towards the end of the front half of the spear length.
+The body of the female has a length of 987.1 ± 16.2 μm.
+The stylet is rounded basal knobs with the anterior portion of the spear tapering toward the end of the front half of the spear length.
 The esophageal glands elongate and overlap the intestine dorsal-laterally.
-The males have body shape similar to female with 983 ± 14.3 µm.
+The males have body shape similar to female with 983 ± 14.3 μm.
 The testes are outstretched, with a visible large bursa enclosing the tail.